eth-cscs/SummerSchool2016/README.md

 # CSCS HPC Summer School 2015

 This repository contains the materials used in the Summer School, including source code, lecture notes and slides.
-Material will be added to the repository throughout the course, and students will be
+Material will be added to the repository throughout the course, which will require that students either update their copy of the repository, or download/checkout a new copy of the repository.

 ## getting the repository